wagtail-deprecated/wagtaildemo/README.md

 ### SQLite support

-SQLite is supported as an alternative to PostgreSQL - update the DATABASES setting in wagtaildemo/settings/base.py to use 'django.db.backends.sqlite3', as you would with a regular Django project.
+SQLite is supported as an alternative to PostgreSQL - update the `DATABASES` setting in wagtaildemo/settings/base.py to use `'django.db.backends.sqlite3'` and set `NAME` to be the full path of your database file, as you would with a regular Django project.